svr-js/svrjs-nextjs-website/pages/docs/api/svrjs-api.md

 A property containing port number, from which request originally went from, if request is sent through reverse proxy. (for _X-Forwarded-For_ header, it will be _null_)

-You can specify generic request IP variable using `const reqip = req.socket.realRemotePort ? req.socket.realRemotePort : req.socket.remotePort`
+You can specify generic request port variable using `const reqport = req.socket.realRemotePort ? req.socket.realRemotePort : req.socket.remotePort`

 ### _req.socket.originalRemoteAddress_